 Use of covariates

-A covariate is a variable which is not of direct interest, but which can help with prediction.
+A covariate is a variable which is not of direct interest but which can help with prediction.
 If the covariate can account for some of the variation in the data, it can improve precision and reduce bias.

-A model could take the similarities and differences of indivdual counties into account using U.S. Census information (counties with very low population densities should have similar dynamics, for example).
+For example, considering population; A model can take the similarities and differences of indivdual counties into account using U.S. Census information (counties with very low population densities should have similar dynamics, for example).

-If you have information about when a government shutdown in a county starts or ends, that is an additional covariate that you can use for prediction.
+Additionally, when considering heterogeneity of public health directives, different approached can be considered as a covariate for modeling.

 The Iowa State model

 There are many prediction models available.
-Here is a brief summary of the model developed at Iowa State (Wang et al. 2020).
+A brief summary of the model developed at Iowa State (Wang et al. 2020) is explained below and in Table 1.

-The Iowa State model has the three basic compartments, S for susceptible, I for infected, and R for recovered (the paper uses removed instead of recovered), plus a compartment D for deaths.
+The Iowa State model has the three basic compartments, S for susceptible, I for infected, and R for recovered (Wang et al uses “removed” instead of “recovered”), plus a compartment D for deaths.
 The model predicts the rate of movement between these compartemts individually for each county.

-The model used a broad range of covariates (Table 1).
+The model uses a broad range of covariates (Table 1).
 The latitude and longitude allowed for counties that are close geographically to have similar infection patterns.

 Table 1.
 Covariates in the Iowa State model